nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 Agent sends attested geographic boundary (e.g., cloud region, city, country etc.) and W’s parameters to Workload Identity Manager (WIM).

-* Example for Agent used in this document: SPIFFE/SPIRE agent (TODO: cite reference spire) can be enhanced to add attested geographic boundary that will become part of Identity granted (e.g., SVID).
+* Example for Agent used in this document: SPIFFE/SPIRE agent (spire) can be enhanced to add attested geographic boundary that will become part of Identity granted (e.g., SVID).

 * Example for WIM used in this document: SPIFFE/Spire server